-In Years 2 and 3 (or Years 2 and 4 for Year Abroad students) some field courses involve additional fieldwork components, which are usually non-residential.
+In Years 2 and 3 (or Years 2 and 4 for Year Abroad students) some modules involve additional fieldwork components, which are usually non-residential.
 Such work is especially important in biogeography, palaeoecology and hydrology where experience in field methodologies is even more essential.

 For the majority of students field training is an important part of the preparation for undertaking dissertation projects in the final year.
 Some students decide to undertake research work overseas.
 This usually requires more preparation and some fund-raising.
 The University and the

 We will make the necessary arrangements to accommodate students with disabilities for field courses throughout your time at Birmingham.

 Find out more about

-study.
-You'll receive feedback on each assessment within four weeks, so that you can learn from and build on what you have done for
+At the beginning of each module, you'll be given information on how and when you'll be assessed for that particular programme of study.
+You'll receive feedback on each assessment within four weeks, so that you can learn from and build on what you have done for future modules.